10 Essential Network Security Best Practices

 9. Create an Incident Response Playbook

 No matter how well you follow these best practices, you still may get breached.
-Nearly half of organizations suffered a security incident in the past year.
+Nearly half of organisations suffered a security incident in the past year.
 If you are hit, having a response plan laid out ahead of time will allow you to close any vulnerabilities, limit the damage of a breach and remediate effectively.

 10. Maintain Compliance